yoloventure/frontend/README.md

 1. NPM and NodeJS

 # Getting Start
+(Note: When I say root folder I mean the highest level of the project in which you can see a client folder, and the server.js file)

+1. Go to a convenient place in your computer and create an empty folder.
+2. Open your terminal (command line) with the path set inside this new folder.
+3. Use "git init"
-1. clone the repository in your host
+4. Then clone the repository using "git clone {$repository_link}"
-   Just For Frontend:
-2. cd into the the project react folder (frontend/client)
-3. run the command "npm i"
-4. run the command "npm start" to run just the frontend.
-   Backend: (You all should do both upper and lower steps)
+##   Setting up the Frontend:
-5. cd into the the project root folder (frontend)
+5. cd into the the project react folder (root/client)
 6. run the command "npm i"

+##   Setting up the Backend:
+8. cd into the the project root folder (frontend)
+9. run the command "npm i"

+# Running the project
+## Just the front-end
+Run the command "npm start" in the frontend/client folder to run just the frontend.

+## Just the back-end
+Run the command "npm start" in the root folder

+## Run back-end and front-end concurrently
-7. run the command "npm run dev".
+Run the command "npm run dev" in the root folder.
 Server will run on localhost:5000 by default.
 Open the frontend port, usually localhost:8080, if it does not open automatically.

 # Creating Pull Requests